 FIRE EMBLEM (AND RELATED) GAMES

-Book One of Mystery of the Emblem is a remake of the first Fire Emblem, albeit with a handful of characters and levels removed.
-Book Two, the second half, is a direct sequel.
-Hardin, Marth’s ally from the previous war and newly crowned emperor of Archanea, is causing trouble, so Marth once again takes up the Falchion and Shield of Seals to reclaim his country and end the conflict.
-Because most features from Fire Emblem Gaiden were removed, Mystery of the Emblem plays more like the original game.
+Mystery of the Emblem is divided into two “Books”.
+Book One is a remake of the first Fire Emblem, albeit with a handful of characters and chapters removed.
+Book Two is a direct sequel that sees Hardin, Marth’s ally and newly crowned emperor of Archanea, causing trouble, so Marth takes up the Falchion and Shield of Seals once again to reclaim his country and end the conflict.
+Both halves play more like the original game, abandoning most features introduced in Fire Emblem Gaiden.
+Furthermore, both were later remade on Nintendo DS as separate games.

-One of the more important Fire Emblem games, Genealogy of the Holy War introduced features that became staples of the franchise.
-These include the Weapon Triangle, Skills, and characters marrying with their stats impacting their children.
-However, the larger maps with multiple castles needing conquering wasn’t used again.
-The story spans two generations of soldiers in the far-off continent of Jugdral, starting with Sigurd and eventually moving onto his son, Seliph, almost two decades later.
+One of the more important Fire Emblem games, Genealogy of the Holy War introduced the Weapon Triangle, special Skills, and marrying characters with their stats impacting children — all staples of the franchise as of 2017.
+The massive maps (at least compared to your standard FE stage) with multiple castles needing conquering was never reused, however.
+The story of Genealogy spans two generations of soldiers in the far-off continent of Jugdral, beginning with Sigurd before moving onto his son, Seliph, almost two decades later.

 Created for the Japan-only Satellaview peripheral for the Super Famicom, BS Fire Emblem consists of four timed battles, set chronologically before the original Fire Emblem and stars existing characters such as Minerva.
 Like other Satellaview games, BS Fire Emblem contains voice acting, a first for the franchise.
 However, there’s no legal way to play BS Fire Emblem as the Satellaview service was discontinued, but the maps were recreated as a bonus feature in New Mystery of the Emblem on Nintendo DS.